Itsdenty/auto-backup/README.md

 # auto-backup
-An auto backup script for python
+An auto backup script on linux written in python language